An Extreme Uptick in NC Medicaid Overpayments for June 2013, But Not in Collections! Something Faulty With the System???

 It may look like a duck, swim like a duck, and quack like a duck…but it, most definitely, is NOT a duck!

-Posted on August 1, 2013, in DHHS, Extrapolations, Health Care Providers and Services, HMS, Medicaid, Medicaid Audits, Medicaid Recoupment, North Carolina, PCG, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Appeals of Post-Payment Audits, DHHS, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Appeals, Medicaid Overpayments, North Carolina, Post-payment reviews, Program Integrity, Tentative Notice of Overpayment.
+Posted on August 1, 2013, in Extrapolations, Health Care Providers and Services, HMS, Medicaid, Medicaid Audits, Medicaid Recoupment, NC DHHS, North Carolina, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Appeals of Post-Payment Audits, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Appeals, Medicaid Overpayments, NC DHHS, North Carolina, Post-payment reviews, Program Integrity, Tentative Notice of Overpayment.
 Bookmark the permalink.
 2 Comments.